This is my favorite Lithuanian cold pink soup recipe that is easy to make and tastes delicious.

 - 30-40ml of lemon juice

 Potatoes (about 150-200g per person)

 - While the potatoes are boiling, prepare the soup.
-In a bowl grate the beets, cut the cucumbers to thin slices (I like to cut it lengthwise, then in half and slice to triangles), add chopped dill and chopped into thin rings spring onion.
+In a bowl grate the beets, cut the cucumbers to thin slices (I like to cut it lengthwise, then in half and slice to triangles), add chopped dill and chopped spring onion.

 - With a spoon press the mixture in the bowl, so that all the juice would come out.
 Then add lemon juice, salt and mix it well.